Home

 2022-05-23 20:19:20

-Choose Serhiy Agafonov stated Shishimarin, carrying out a "felony order" by a soldier of higher rank, had fired a number of pictures at the sufferer's head from an computerized weapon. read extra
+Decide Serhiy Agafonov stated Shishimarin, finishing up a "felony order" by a soldier of higher rank, had fired a number of shots on the victim's head from an automatic weapon. read more

 Register now for FREE unlimited entry to Reuters.com